TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Introduction/Index.rst

 Introduction
 ============

-This part of the Core API document contains details about the file abstraction layer (FAL), TYPO3 CMS' toolbox for handling media.
+This part of the `Core`:pn: API document contains details about the file abstraction layer (FAL), `TYPO3 CMS`:pn:' toolbox for handling media.
 It explains its architecture and concepts and details what a web site administrator should know about FAL maintenance and permissions.